-Work with BGCMalibu in response to grant for Innovative Projects.
+MHS/Staff will work with BGCMalibu in response to grant for Innovative Projects.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.